 Quick disclaimer: this list will focus on software, not websites.
 There are countless sites that help with publishing, but I want to highlight the core programs that make it possible.
 That said, I will also highlight any related service as it pertains to the tech.

 Where everything begins.
-When it’s time to start a new book, I open a fresh Word document and get to work.
+When it’s time to start a new book, I open a fresh Writer document and get to work.
 I always begin with a “notes” doc, then write each chapter as a separate file.
 This is just a personal preference, as I like to compare dates and word counts.
 From there it’s on to edits, polish, and formatting.
-The entire paperback process happens in Word, from the first draft to the print-ready PDF.
+The entire paperback process happens in Writer, from the first draft to the print-ready PDF.

 Grammarly (editing)

-Adobe Photoshop (cover design)
+Affinity (cover design)

-Publisher Rocket (Amazon Ads, keywords, browse categories)
+Publisher Rocket (ads, keywords, browse categories)

 This software was a one-time purchase that paid for itself many times over.
 Navigating the hellscape that is Amazon Ads is an exercise in futility.
 The sole reason for Publisher Rocket’s existence is to make sense of that madness.